jezzsantos/saastack/docs/how-to-guides/210-split-modules.md

 ### CI/CD

-1. Edit the relevant `deploy-azure` (or `deploy-aws.yml`) scripts, and add your new host to the deploy steps.
+1. Edit the relevant `deploy-azure` (or `deploy-aws.yml`) scripts, and add your new host to the deployment steps.